 Their parents were Olaf Petter Andersson, who was born on June 17, 1836, in Stöde, Västernorrland, Sweden and Karin Goransdotter who was born on May 20, 1835, in Hassela, Gävleborg, Sweden.

-My Great Grandmother Brita Kristina and the Erickson-Eriksson family and her younger Brother Erik Olof both emigrated from Sweden in 1903 to America.
+The adventure got under way in 1903, when mentioned previously, both Brita Kristina and her younger Brother Erik Olof Sundin Olofsson emigrated from Sweden to America.
 Once in America they headed to North Dakota and Iowa, respectively.

 Those who emigrated in the mid and late 19th century were largely people living on the minimum, laborers, former farmers who had lost their land or were having difficulty continuing on.
 Many of these people had large families to support, as did Brita Kristina and Katarina Olivia.
 In the end, often you simply starved.
 Unemployment was high and there were several years of bad harvests and prices for crops were very low.
 Many also saw that those who returned to visit their homeland of Sweden, had been successful in America.
 Their lives were better and they were flourishing.
 The Swedish businessmen and entrepreneurs saw in all this success their opportunity to expand their businesses in the free country.
 America was, 'then' a beacon of promise and opportunity.

-Older brother, Anders Petter Ante Sundin and youngest sister Sigrid Elisabet Olofsdotter, along with Brita Kristina, Katarina Olivia and Erik Olof were living under tough times by the 1890s in Sweden, and it was due to circumstances that their father Olof Petter Andersson inadvertently had done some years before.
+Older brother, Anders Petter Ante Sundin Olofsson and youngest sister Sigrid Elisabet (Olofsdotter) Olsson, along with Brita Kristina, Katarina Olivia and Erik Olof were living under tough times by the 1890s in Sweden, and it was due to circumstances that their father Olof Petter Andersson inadvertently had done some years before.
 There is this history I will tell you now of the family going back a generation that played a big role in the particular events that were affecting the lives of the five siblings, and of course, Olof Petter's wife, Karin (Gornasdotter) Andersson.

-When Brita Lisa passed away in 1834, 'Ryssmo Ante' began to woo the 24 year old maid who was employed on their farm, Stina Greta Olofsdotter Hammarström, who would eventually end up your Great Great Great Grandmother, but not for awhile.
+When Brita Lisa passed away in 1834, 'Ryssmo Ante' began to woo the twenty-four year old maid who was employed on their farm, Stina Greta Olofsdotter Hammarstrom, who would eventually end up your Great Great Great Grandmother, but not for awhile.
 Stina Greta and 'Ryssmo Ante' had a son in 1836, as mentioned would be my Great Great Grandfather, Olof Petter Andersson, your Great Grandmother Brita Kristina's father.

 When Ryssmo Ante passed away in 1860, his wife Stina Greta and all his children in both marriages were allowed to inherit portions of the farms and forest.
-My Great Grandfather, your Great Great Grandfather Olof Petter Andersson inherited a nice farm with a lot of forest area in Stöde.
+My Great Grandfather, your Great Great Grandfather Olof Petter Andersson inherited a nice farm with a lot of forest area in Stode.
 The farm is still there today and actress Ingrid Bergman owned it for a few years in the 1950s.
-She was married in the local Stöde church, by the way.
+She was married in the local Stode church, by the way.

-By this time, in the later part of 1880s, Olof Petter and his wife, your Great Great Grandmother Karin (Goransdotter) Andersson and children had resided on their own farm for years, the timber industry had begun to expand extensively in Sweden.
+By this time, in the later part of the 1880s, Olof Petter and his wife, your Great Great Grandmother Karin (Goransdotter) Andersson and children had resided on their own farm for years, the timber industry had begun to expand extensively in Sweden.
 Along the coasts, near ports and river tributaries, sawmills were being constructed and the companies were acquiring private forest land further inland year by year.
 These businessmen were as one might suspect, greedy in their dealings and they had no qualms to trick the property owners into selling their forest at lower prices than their worth.

 So we get to the point where Olof Petter was rather deceived badly.
 The businessmen said that his forest would be useless, because one would have to build a railway right across the land to access any future logging, which they knew he would never be able to afford.
 So selling would be a very profitable business decision for Olof Petter.
 They felt there was no chance he would not say no to their offer, as the money was at the time seemingly a considerable amount.